 In a world where success and achievement are measured by accomplishments; a disability connotates non-ability.
 The ability to not achieve, thrive, reach for the stars or obtain greatness.
 But, I believe, this is not so.

-My son’s achievements include surviving birth (a miracle), coming home from the hospital, getting off his ventilator (a second miracle), crawling, playing with pots and pans, and having the grandest belly laugh I know, among other milestones.
+My son’s achievements include surviving birth (a miracle), coming home from the hospital, getting off his ventilator (a second miracle), crawling, playing with Melissa & Doug Pots and Pans*, and having the grandest belly laugh I know, among other milestones.
 This most enduring ability to smile and laugh is one of Samuel’s greatest character qualities.
 Oh, that we would learn from his example, myself included.